davidmoten/state-machine/README.md

 Identifiers
 ----------------
-Every object controlled by a state machine must have a unique id.
+Every object controlled by a state machine must have an identifier unique by `object.getClass()`.
 When an immutable object is transformed by a state transition then the transformed object must have the same id as the original object.

 Generating a diagram
 -------------------------